 With congestion in human settlement, it is plausible to expect higher returns on real estate.
-But defying logic, the housing sector is losing ground against the vehicle parking space, which is hitting new heights.
-According to Real estate tracker, Listing Information Network, an unidentified buyer yesterday, paid $300,000 for a private parking space in the Back Bay, making it the most expensive parking space in Boston.
-Apparently, several residents at 48 Commonwealth Ave. kept a bidding war for the invaluable parking space, hauling up the asking price from $250,000 to a screeching $300,000.
+But defying logic, the housing sector is losing ground against the vehicle parking space, hitting new heights.
+According to the Real estate tracker, Listing Information Network, an unidentified buyer yesterday paid $300,000 for a private parking space in the Back Bay, making it the most expensive parking space in Boston.
+Apparently, several residents at 48 Commonwealth Ave.
+Kept a bidding war for the invaluable parking space, hauling up the asking price from $250,000 to a screeching $300,000.
 The bidder, who did not want to be identified, was one of the lucky residents to be potent enough to have paid a price that is more than what many people pay for a house.

 The lofty price of the parking spaces near the Public Garden accords to the acute shortage of space in these areas.
-Last year, Back Bay and Beacon Hill have fetched an average selling price of $134,000 and the preceding year, it summed up to $127,000, which means that the numbers of parking space sales have gone up in the last two years.
-What is surprising is that the $300,000 space is outdoors, uncovered and came with fewer amenities other than the prime location.
+Last year, Back Bay and Beacon Hill fetched an average selling price of $134,000, and the preceding year, it summed up to $127,000, which means that the numbers of parking space sales have gone up in the last two years.
+What is surprising is that the $300,000 space is outdoors, uncovered, and came with fewer amenities other than the prime location.
 The $300,000 price breaks the previous record of $250,000 paid for a space behind 31-33 Commonwealth Ave in 2006.